How To Start An LLC In North Carolina

 An Employer Identification Number (EIN) is like your business’ social security number.
 You need an EIN to open a business bank account, apply for loans, and, most crucially, pay and file taxes.

 You can get your EIN from the IRS.
 Got the oh-no-the-IRS hives?
 We’ve got you.
-You can hire us to take care of your EIN for you.
+You can hire us to get your EIN for you.

 6. Get a Business Bank Account